Ethnic discrimination in Ethiopia: Hate speech

 Online hate speech increased in November 2021.
 Journalists, politicians and pro-federal-government activists used hate speech on online social media, calling ethnic Tigrayans "traitors", calling for neighbours to "weed" them, and calling for authorities to detain ethnic Tigrayans in "concentration camps".

 In late November 2021, Andargachew Tsege, a federal Ethiopian government advisor and British citizen, made statements that researcher Mehari Taddele Maru interpreted as incitement to genocide.
 Andargachew stated to a crowd that soldiers should use "the most savage of cruelties".
 He stated, "I tell you, you must not hesitate from resorting to the most barbaric of cruelties when you face [Tigrayan armed forces].
 You must be merciless, you must act beyond what our [ethnic] Amhara or Ethiopian cultural values permit."

 International reactions

 The United Nations High Commissioner for Human Rights expressed concern about the ethnic profiling of Tigrayans during the conflict.

+Voting rights

+Prior to the 2021 Ethiopian general election, the National Electoral Board of Ethiopia (NEBE) aimed to limit voting rights for Harari minorities living outside their region.
+This action was later reversed by the High Court of Ethiopia; nonetheless, it revealed attempts to undermine affirmative action.